Bertalan de Némethy: Coaching the US Show Jumping Team

 In 1955, on the advice of William Steinkraus and Arthur McCashin, de Némethy was asked by the United States Equestrian Team to become the coach for the jumping team.
 De Némethy accepted the position, holding it until 1980.
-During this time he trained famous competitors in the sport, including George H. Morris, Joe Fargis, Frank Chapot, Kathy Kusner, Leslie Burr, Conrad Homfeld, Michael Matz, Melanie Smith, Neal Shapiro, and William Steinkraus.
+During this time he trained famous competitors in the sport, including George H. Morris, Joe Fargis, Frank Chapot, Kathy Kusner, Leslie Burr, Conrad Homfeld, Michael Matz, Melanie Smith, Bernie Traurig, Neal Shapiro, and William Steinkraus.

 He based his training on dressage work, jumping grids, and longeing, all of which was published in his classic book The de Némethy Method.
 While he was their coach, the US Show Jumping Team won the team silver at the 1960 and 1972 Olympics, the 1968 individual gold, and the 1972 individual bronze.
 Additionally, all four riders on the 1984 gold medal-winning team had been trained by de Némethy.

 His teams won the team gold medal at the Pan American Games in 1959, 1963, 1975, and 1979.
 His teams won 71 out of the 144 Nations Cups in which they competed, as well as the FEI President's Trophy in 1966 and 1968.
 His riders individually won 72 International Grand Prixs and more than 400 international classes.

 After coaching the US Team, de Némethy was sought after as a course designer.
 He was inducted into the Show Jumping Hall of Fame in 1987.